aidynilyas/kubectl-project1/README.md

 PROGRESS UPDATE:
 I am separating the docker-mock-app to another repo, to practice Github actions, the best practice for the pipeline, linting, testing and etc.

+Separating front-end & api-gateway.
+Will add the rollbacks, updates and etc to the kubectl soon.